erasmus-without-paper/ewp-specs-api-registry/README.md

     in the Registry response are not ordered, you will need to order them yourself).

+  - Make sure that the API supports authentication and security methods you are planning to use.
+If this API follows the rules of [Authentication and Security document, Version 2][sec-intro-v2], then it's API entry will most often contain an explicit list of supported methods.
+(If you want, then you may also include your own list of supported methods directly in your XPath query.)

 * **Question 2:** I have received a HTTPS request signed by a client certificate `cert`.
 Data of which HEIs is this client privileged to access?